This major sits within the Bachelor of Engineering (Honours) degree.

-- develop and apply mechanical engineering and mathematical knowledge to solve complex technological problems and improve/optimise engineering, managerial, operational and physical systems in an interdisciplinary way
+- develop and apply Industrial engineering and mathematical knowledge to solve complex technological problems and improve/optimise engineering, managerial, operational and physical systems in an interdisciplinary way

 - analyse and interpret data and information with reasoning skills in a chosen area of Industrial and Systems Engineering

 - use a variety of practical and analytical approaches to problem-solving, design and research

 - communicate effectively across disciplines with a variety of audiences conveying appropriate knowledge, skills and ideas

 - utilise appropriate technologies and a range of different methods, approaches and strategies both independently and as a member of a multidisciplinary team

 - seek out new learning experiences and opportunities to improve knowledge skills and experience; share resources